 A textbox is a portable tool that is used to cover important text or information in Excel.
 You can drag the text box anywhere in the sheet.
 Also, it is possible to link a cell to the textbox.
 But you cannot link multiple cells in a textbox.
 To do this, you need to join the cells initially with Excel’s built-in function.
 Then you need to add the link to a textbox.
 In this article, we are going to show you some simple and straightforward ways to link textbox to multiple cells in Excel.
 So, let’s get started.

-4 Methods to Link Textbox to Multiple Cells in Excel
+How to Link Textbox to Multiple Cells in Excel: 4 Easy Ways

 To link multiple cells to a textbox in Excel, you need to create a dataset first.
 Here, we have taken a dataset of the Sales Report of ABC Company.
 We will link the total sales in a textbox here.